-Who Is The Planner For (And Who Is It NOT For)?
+Who Is The Planner For (And NOT For)?

 The Full Focus Planner isn’t for everyone, and that’s okay.
-I have several friends who refuse to use paper planners and others who prefer to use different planners.
+I have several friends who refuse to use paper planners and others who prefer to use digital planners on their iPad.
 We still all get along.

 Who is the Full Focus Planner for?